-The Town provides its employees with paid time off during the year to take vacation or to accommodate health care and illness of the employee or an immediate family member, or leave needed when the employee or family member of the employee has been the victim of domestic abuse, sexual assault, or harassment, ("safe time leave").
-Immediate family members for this policy are defined as a spouse or significant other, children, stepchildren, adopted children, and elder parents of either the employee or the employee's spouse or significant other.
+The Town provides its employees with paid time off during the year to take vacation or to accommodate health care and illness of the employee or a family member, or leave needed when the employee or family member of the employee has been the victim of domestic abuse, sexual assault, or harassment, ("safe time leave").
+Family members for this policy are defined as a spouse or significant other, children, stepchildren, adopted children, children to whom the employee is responsible for providing care, parents of either the employee or the employee's spouse or significant other, persons who cared for the employee when the employee was a child, and a person for whom the employee is responsible for providing or arranging health or safety-related care.
 No paid time off will accrue while an employee is on any type of leave.